Vladimir-csp/uwsm/README.md

 - For consistency, command line arguments should mirror the keys of the entry
 - Command in `Exec=` should start with `uwsm start`
+- It should not point to itself (as a combination of Desktop Entry ID and Action ID)
-- It should not launch a desktop entry, only an executable.
+- It should not point to a Desktop Entry ID and Action ID that also uses `uwsm`

 Potentially such entries may be found and used by `uwsm` itself, i.e. in shell profile integration situation, or when launched manually.
 Following the